less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 <node pkg="rocketship" type="countdown" name="CountDownNode"></node>
 ```

 Take a second to explore what is inside the launch file.
 By using a launch file, ROS knows to start `roscore` automatically and how to start three software modules (nodes) `rocket_engine`, `main_controller`, and `countdown`.
 Each of the nodes belongs to the rocketship package (pkg).
 We want the `main_controller` to output to screen (the terminal).
 Save the file and go back to your terminal.
 Let's launch the rocket.
-Close all terminals (except for Terminal 1) and open a new one.
+Close all terminals and open a new one.
 To launch the rocket we need to run:

 ```bash
 cd ~/cs4501-robotics-docker  # edit the location if you did not clone the repository to ~ during Docker Setup